Self-Certifying Primal-Dual Optimization Proxies for Large-Scale Batch Economic Dispatch: Introduction

 In order to plan and operate modern power grids, Transmission Systems Operators (TSOs) regularly have to solve large numbers of parametric optimization problems, e.g., multi-year simulations for transmission and capacity planning \cite{gu2011market}, or Monte-Carlo simulations for short-term risk analysis \cite{stover2023reliability,chen2024real}.
 Parametric optimization problems also appear in stochastic optimization formulations, which have received growing interest as renewable generation and distributed energy resources are integrated into the grid \cite{knueven2023stochastic,brahmbhatt2025benders}.

 The computational cost of solving large batches of similar instances (in the tens or hundreds of thousands) has fueled significant interest in \textit{optimization proxies}, Machine Learning-based (ML) surrogate models that emulate the behavior of optimization solvers.
-Once trained, optimization proxies can produce close-to-optimal solutions to large-scale problems in milliseconds \cite{khaloie2024review,van2025optimization}.
+Once trained, optimization proxies can produce close-to-optimal solutions to large-scale problems in milliseconds \cite{khaloie2024review,van2025optimization}, bringing performance guarantees to proxy-based market clearing and risk analysis \cite{chen2024real}.
 Nevertheless, although proxies enjoy inference speeds that are orders of magnitude faster than classical optimization algorithms, their lack of strong worst-case performance guarantees has hindered their widespread adoption in real-life settings.

 To address this limitation, the paper proposes a hybrid solver framework that, for the first time, combines the speed of data-driven proxies with the worst-case guarantees of optimization solvers.
 A core component of this framework is to jointly learn primal \emph{and} dual feasible solutions, thus providing a self-contained mathematical certificate of performance in the form of a provable duality gap.
 This unique self-certifying capability enables the systematic detection of poor predictions \emph{online}, without ground truth information.
 Namely, when the duality gap of a predicted primal-dual solution exceeds a user-prescribed optimality tolerance, the corresponding instance is solved exactly using a classical optimization solver.
 This strategy ensures worst-case optimality guarantees while providing a large overall speedup since, in practice, only a small fraction of samples exhibit poor performance.
 In addition, it provides an interpretable way to tradeoff optimality and speedup.
+Such optimality guarantees are crucial in the context of market clearing with performance requirements and real-time risk analysis based on proxies \cite{chen2024real}, ensuring that the simulated system states are consistent with actual operations.